-Our US-based named executive officers were eligible to participate in our employee benefits, including health insurance and group life insurance, disability benefits, and fitness, transportation, and mobile phone stipends, in each case on the same basis as our other employees.
-We maintain a 401(k) plan intended to qualify as a tax-qualified plan under Section 401 of the U.S. Internal Revenue Code of 1986, as amended, which our US-based named executive officers are eligible to participate in on the same basis as our other employees.
+Our US-based named executive officers were eligible to participate in our employee benefits, including health insurance and group life insurance, disability benefits, and work from home stipends, in each case on the same basis as our other employees.
+We maintain a 401(k)-plan intended to qualify as a tax-qualified plan under Section 401 of the U.S. Internal Revenue Code of 1986, as amended, which our US-based named executive officers are eligible to participate in on the same basis as our other employees.
 The 401(k) plan has a 75% matching company contribution on the first \$8,000 of an employee's annual contribution.
-We maintain a pension plan for Dr. Busch, our Swiss-based employee, that provides pension and disability benefits that are above the compulsory level required by applicable Swiss law.
+We maintain a pension plan for Dr. Busch, our Swiss-based employee, which provides pension and disability benefits that are above the compulsory level required by applicable Swiss law.
 Dr. Busch does not participate in our US-based health insurance and group life insurance, disability, or 401(k) plans.
-Our US-based named executive officers did not participate in, or otherwise receive any other benefits under any pension, retirement or deferred compensation plan sponsored by us during 2020.
-We generally do not provide perquisites or personal benefits except in limited circumstances, and we did not provide any perquisites or personal benefits to our named executive officers in 2020.
+Our US-based named executive officers did not participate in, or otherwise receive any other benefits under any pension, retirement or deferred compensation plan sponsored by us (other than our 401(k) plan, as mentioned above) during 2021.
+We generally do not provide perquisites or personal benefits except in limited circumstances, and we did not provide any perquisites or personal benefits to our named executive officers in 2021.